Skip to main content

 Fieldwork dates

 The Food and You 2 survey should take place every six months.
 However, the length of the initial questionnaire development led to a later start in its first year.
 Fieldwork length across waves has varied between 9 and 13 weeks.
-Fieldwork dates can be found in the accompanying tables.
+Fieldwork dates can be found in the accompanying technical report tables.

 Sample sizes